 If the root is black, soggy, and smells bad, there is not much for you to do to save your plant.

-Bird of paradise is known to be a resilient plant.
+The Bird of Paradise is known to be a resilient plant.
 And, if the root is white and hard, then there is still hope for the plant to live.

 So, lessen the amount of water to avoid killing your plant and ensure proper drainage of excess water.